 Finally, it's the only Philips IPL machine with the SmartSkin sensor.
 This scans your skin type and automatically selects one of the five light energy settings.

-It should be used twice weekly for 3 to 4 weeks until skin is smooth and hair-free, then a top-up every 4 to 8 weeks is required, leaving plenty of time for you to enjoy your hair-free skin.
+It should be used every two weeks for eight weeks until skin is smooth and hair-free, then a top-up every 4 to 8 weeks is required, leaving plenty of time for you to enjoy your hair-free skin.

 - Read the full Philips Lumea Prestige review